Some common painkillers interfere with B12 absorption

 NSAIDS are Non-Steroidal Anti-Inflammatory Drugs that, although useful in killing pain, can damage your stomach and reduce the amount of vitamin B12 and magnesium you can absorb from food.

 When NSAIDS damage your stomach they make it hospitable to h.pylori, a spiral bacterium that burrows into your stomach lining and begins shutting off stomach acid production.

 Less stomach acid may sound like a good thing, but it’s not.

 You need stomach acid to release vitamin B12 and magnesium from food.
 The less stomach acid you have, the more attractive and hospitable your stomach lining is to h.pylori.
 As the h.pylori population grows your vitamin and mineral absorption dwindles.

-With NSAIDS and malabsorption you can eat foods rich in vitamin B12 but get no benefits from the vitamin whatsoever.
+With NSAIDS and malabsorption you can eat foods rich in vitamin B12 and get no benefits from the vitamin whatsoever.

 Ibuprofen is an example of an NSAID

 7/25/2015 ~ I’ve used a lot of Ibuprofen over the years.
 When I learned about Serrapeptase, a natural anti-inflammatory, I began using Serrapeptase and found I needed far less Ibuprofen, nevertheless I still use one or two Ibuprofen a day.
-But given what I’ve learned, that must change.
+But given what I recently learned, that must change.

 Merck has the following to say about NSAIDS (non-steroidal anti-inflammatory drugs), which include Ibuprofen: